gavrila-ang/MetaGenome/README.md

 - `assembly_workflow.ipynb` - Jupyter Notebook with step-by-step instructions for genome assembly.

-- `/busco_results/` - Directory containing BUSCO results for each step of the assembly process.
+- `/busco_results/` - Directory containing BUSCO results for each step of the *Hippodamia convergens* assembly process.

-- `/quast_results/` - Directory containing QUAST results for each step of the assembly process.
+- `/quast_results/` - Directory containing QUAST results for each step of the *Hippodamia convergens* assembly process.

 ## Results Interpretation